mainmatter/svelte-workshop/6-stores.iapresenter/text.md

 https://svelte.dev/docs/svelte-store

-Svelte's way of handling long-lived state in memory

 similar to the `$` reactivity model in a component, `stores` give us the same reactivity model that isn't bound to a single component

 stores live outside of our components and can be accessed anywhere - don't need to worry about the component tree

-they use pure functions to maintain the state of the store
+they maintain their state in memory

 they're available in template through `$` - this sets up the subscription and removes it when the component is destroyed - don't need to worry about data leaks